KunalDemla/Assignments/HacktoberCommit.md

 * One day on Venus is longer than its entire year.
 * A snail can sleep for 3 years.
 * Wombat poop is cube-shaped.
+* Rainbows can appear at night — they’re called moonbows.